 Allow Anonymous Access To The Editor

-If creating a local domain account and switching from an SQL provider to multiplexing doesn’t work, you can always allow anonymous access to the editor and allow everyone in.
-In your web.config, delete this line:
+If all of the above still doesn't work, you can always allow anonymous access to the editor and the admin and allow everyone in.
+In your web.config, update these two areas:

 The Sneaky Way...
 HACK SQL!